omani/telegram-monerotipbot/README.md

 The structure of the message of your help menu when a user invokes the `/help generateqr` command

-`help_message_XMRTO: ""`

-The structure of the message of your help menu when a user invokes the `/help xmrto` command

 This was everything you can specify in your `settings.yml`.
 Adjust to your needs.